vickyruud/article-blog/README.md

 ## Features

 - Users can view all articles
-- Users can add new article.
+- Users can add new articles
 - Displays articles using infinte scroll
 - Users can change theme between light and dark
 - Mobile Responsive design